allo-media/tech-blog/_posts/2020-03-04-eda-architecture2.md

 We make a distinction between *Business Services* and *Data Processing Services* (a.k.a. utility services) to cleanly separate business logic from data processing complexity.

-DP Services are expected to be  **pure, stateless, services** that provide some kind of algorithmic data processing (computations, transformations, …).
+DP Services are expected to be  **pure, stateless, services** that provide some kind of algorithmic data processing (computations, transformations…).
 Moreover, they are also context free: they should not depend on business rules, assumptions or external data sources.
 All they need to do their processing must be in the message they receive.
 They should not have to query a tier to get more data.
 DP services are kind of *universal* libraries and can even be provided by tiers.

 Business Services implement the customers' workflows and only focus on business rules and requirements to orchestrate and implement the value addition upon our customers' audio and data.
 They make use of the DP services as a library for that.
 There are very specific to us: you would never want to externalize your business services.